 - What temporary compromise can we reach on this problem?

-Designed as an activity for the two of you, this exercise should not be approached in the midst of a stressful discussion.
-It will be most helpful if undertaken in peacetime, perhaps in the evening or on a weekend.
+Designed as an activity for the two of you, this exercise should not be approached in the midst of conflict.
+It will be most helpful if undertaken in peacetime.
 It should take you and your partner approximately thirty minutes.
-Remember, this activity is not a magical pill that the two of you can pop, causing your problems to disappear forever!
-It is the beginning of a series of what will likely prove to be long, honest, fruitful, and fulfilling discussions.
+Remember, this activity is not a magical pill.
+Hopefully, it is the beginning of a series of long, honest, and fruitful discussions.

-The Marriage Minute is our email newsletter that will improve your marriage in 60 seconds or less.
+The Marriage Minute is the Gottman Institute email newsletter that will improve your marriage in 60 seconds or less.
 Got a minute?
 Sign up below.